30 Key Terms in Enterprise Architecture

 Solution Architecture

 A description of a discrete and focused business operation or activity and how it supports that enterprise.
-Solution Architecture typically applies to a single project or project release, assisting in the translation of requirements into a solution vision, high-level business and/or IT system specifications, and a portfolio of implementation tasks.
+Solution Architecture typically applies to a single project or project release, assisting in the translation of requirements into a solution vision, high-level business and/or IT system specifications, and a set of implementation tasks.

 Technical Debt